eekkristo/kubeek-cli/README.md

 # Notes:

-This is still in early phase.
-Additionally I am by no means any senior developer.
-I just like to develop from time to time and mess around.
+This is still in early phase with fixes here and there.
+No plan yet for full `v1.0.0`

+I will just add stuff as I feel I need them.

 ## Features to be added